hyphacoop/handbook/Hypha-Worker-Co-operative/board-of-directors.md

 # Board of Directors

 Hypha has a board of directors that consists of a minimum of three and a maximum of twenty directors.

-The current board includes four of our full members, with four officer positions.
+The current board includes four of our full members:

+- Cameron
+- Dante
+- Lexa
+- Udit

+with four officer positions (one vacant).

 ## Officers